Gurusatwik/Verilog-HDL/README.md

 # Verilog-HDL
-This repository contains a few codes of Verilog HDL that gives you a fair idea about this language
+This repository contains a few codes of Verilog HDL that gives you a fair knowledge about this language